 The First Cultured Pearl By Mikimoto

-Japan’s Shima Peninsula is the sacred place for this brand.
-Since the 19th century, it has been producing native akoya oysters which were depleted by the harvesting of natural pearls due to their rare occurrence and over harvesting.
+Japan’s Shima Peninsula is a sacred place for this brand.
+Since the 19th century, it had been producing native akoya oysters which were unfortunately becoming depleted of natural pearls due to their rare occurrence and over harvesting.
 Having a fascination for the sparse natural pearl, Kōkichi Mikimoto endeavored to be the first to successfully create a process to grow a pearl.

-The island of Ojima near Toba is now known as Mikimoto Pearl Island because of the company’s dominance.
-The first pearl specialty boutique was opened in Tokyo’s Ginza shopping district which layed the groundwork for the modern jewelry industry in Japan.
+Production was instituted at the island of Ojima near Toba, now known as Mikimoto Pearl Island because of the company’s dominance.
+The first pearl specialty boutique was opened in Tokyo’s Ginza shopping district which laid the groundwork for the modern jewelry industry in Japan.

-The traditional Japanese craftsmanship and European finesse enabled the establishment of the Mikimoto Gold Work Factory in 1907.
+The marrying of traditional Japanese craftsmanship and European finesse enabled the establishment of the Mikimoto Gold Work Factory in 1907.
 This was Japan’s first factory dedicated to the design and manufacture of jewelry.

 Cultured pearls garnered attention and popularity quickly.
 Kōkichi Mikimoto actively participated in exhibitions and fairs to illustrate the lustrous intrigue of the cultured pearl.

 His outreach stretched overseas as he opened his first European store in 1913 in the grand city of London.
 With this major foothold, Mikimoto was able to continue to open locations in New York, Paris, and other major cities.

 Success did not come without challenge.
 In 1921 an English article spread declaring Mikimoto's precious pearls as "fake" and that the brand was deceiving buyers.
 The defamation case was taken to French court in what is known as "The Paris Trials".
 Mikimoto won the legal battle and his reputation continued to soar.